IEEE-USA CVD

 During the Wednesday, Apr 10th afternoon training session, we’ll go into more detail about the structure of a Congressional meeting and what to expect.
 Generally, they will not go longer than 30 min, and could be as short as 15 min depending on the schedules of the representatives and staffers.
 We will help you hone your pitch and make sure you make all the relevant “asks.”

 Generally, you will be on your own for meals and IEEE-USA staff can make recommendations.
-We will provide breakfast Thursday morning before your meetings (location to be announced shortly).
 While you are on Capitol Hill, we recommend that you eat in one of the Congressional cafeterias, which are open to the public.
 Cafeterias are located in the lower floors of the Longworth, Rayburn, Russell, and Dirksen office buildings.
 (There is also a cafeteria in the Capitol Visitors Center, but we don’t recommend it.)

 If you have enough time, the Native American Museum is relatively close to Capitol Hill.
 It has the best food of all the Smithsonian Museums.